1Take

 Recording Info

-Each recording shows: Title, Duration, Date/Time, FX preset used, Audio integrity percentage, Marker counts.
+Each recording shows: Title, Duration, Date/Time, FX preset used, Audio integrity percentage, Marker counts, GPS location, and Cloud Sync status.

 Export